 - You will call the midwife when you are in active labor and ready for her to come

 - The midwife will keep a low profile for most of labor, checking on you and baby and offering support as needed.

 - She will be by your side continuously during pushing, monitoring you and baby as well as offering physical and emotional support.

 - They will protect the “Golden Hour” after birth as special bonding time for you and baby.

-- She will stay with you for at least two hours after the birth, to make sure you and the baby are stable and breastfeeding has been established.
+- She will stay with you for at least two hours after the placenta is born to make sure you and the baby are stable and breastfeeding has been established.

 - You may keep the placenta for encapsulation, burial, or discard it.

 - There will be an assistant midwife and one or two students to help make your birth experience as safe, smooth, and supported as possible!

 What is the difference between a home birth and a birth center birth?